 Iffley Road became famous on 6th May 1954 when Roger Bannister ran the first sub-four-minute mile on the athletics track.

 Every year OUAFC competes against Cambridge University in the Varsity match, one of the oldest regular fixtures in world football.
 The match has been played annually since 1873 (with a break for the Second World War).
 Those who compete in the Varsity match receive the much sought-after full blue in addition to playing a part in the history of one of football's longest-running rivalries.
-In 2013, Cambridge won the 129th Varsity match 3-2.
+In 2015, Oxford won the 131st Varsity Match on penalties after the teams drew 1-1 in normal time.

 OUAFC competes against other Universities in the BUCS League.
-The Blues won Division 2A of the BUCS league in the 2012/13 season.
+The Blues won Division 2A of the BUCS league in the 2012/13 season and now compete in the Division Midlands 1A.
+Additionally, the Centaurs (2nd team) compete in Midlands 4A and the Colts (3rd team) in Midlands 5A after winning Midlands 6A in their debut season in 2014/15.

 Oxford University Women's Association Football Club, OUWAFC, was founded in the 1980s and merged with OUAFC in 1998.
 The first Women's Varsity Match was played in 1986, in which Oxford clinched the victory, beating the Light Blue side 4-3.
 Out of the 29 Blues Varsity Matches to date, only 2 have ended in draws, with the Dark Blues winning just 8 of the games.
 However, considering just the last 10 years, the Dark Blue side has been successful on 4 accounts, making for a relatively close record in recent years.
 For a full list of results, see our old website ouwafc.co.uk.

 Those women who compete in the Varsity match receive an Oxford Half-Blue in recognition of their footballing success, with the Full Blue status being achieved if Oxford win the match, or the squad have a "successful" season in BUCS with regards to the Blues status conditions.
-In 2014, Cambridge won the 29th Varsity match 2-0.
+In 2015, Oxford won the 30th Varsity match 7-1.

 OUWAFC competes in the BUCS League against other universities in the UK.
 The Blues won BUCS Midlands Division 2A in the 2013/2014 season, gaining them promotion into Midlands 1A, along with their Light Blue rivals.